Simple Minds: Musical style and influences

 and synth-pop.
 During Simple Minds' early-to-mid-1980s period, Burchill's guitar had a distinctive and atmospheric sound.
 Making heavy use of effects such as delay and chorus, his playing often provided subtle textures behind the band's more drum- and bass-propelled songs.
 This style was most apparent on New Gold Dream (81/82/83/84).
 From 1983's album Sparkle in the Rain onwards the group evolved a different style, bringing Burchill's playing more into the foreground.
 With their 1985 album Once Upon a Time, the band were being described as "grand, expansive arena-rock".

 Legacy

-James Dean Bradfield, lead singer and guitarist of the Welsh rock band Manic Street Preachers, cited Empires and Dance as a "massive influence" on his music, saying that the album was "like learning a new language; it’s a nuclear reactor of musical orchestration from five working-class Glasgow boys".
+The Simple Minds album New Gold Dream (81/82/83/84) was an influence on U2 during the making of The Unforgettable Fire (1984).
+They were an influence on the Welsh rock band Manic Street Preachers, including on their album Futurology (2014).
+James Dean Bradfield cited Empires and Dance as a "massive influence" on his music, saying that the album was "like learning a new language; it's a nuclear reactor of musical orchestration from five working-class Glasgow boys".
+Nicky Wire said, "They made five stupendous albums, up to Sparkle in the Rain.
+So futuristic, and coming from these working-class kids [...]
+And Derek Forbes is one of the greatest bass players ever."
 Additionally, the band have been said to have played an influence on fellow Scottish rock band Primal Scream.
+Despite this, Roy Wilkinson of Mojo stated that the band "aren't often admitted to the musical canon of cool".